Zerg00s/Live-Captions-Saver/readme.md

 The MS Teams Live Captions Saver is a Chrome extension that allows you to capture and export live captions from Microsoft Teams.
 It is very helpful for those who want to save important discussions and keep track of the conversations for later reference.

-## Installing .crx extension file locally

-The MS Teams Live Captions Saver Extension is packaged into a .crx file, which can be installed directly onto Chrome.
-Here's how:

-1. Download the `chat-transcript-extension.crx` file.

-2. Open Chrome, Edge or Brave browser  and navigate to the Extensions page:
-   - edge://extensions/ -  edge browser
-   - chrome://extensions/ -  google chrome browser
-   - brave://extensions/ -  brave browser

-3. At the top right, turn on Developer mode.

-4. Drag and drop the downloaded `chat-transcript-extension.crx` file onto the Extensions page.

-5. A pop-up will appear asking to confirm the new extension installation.
-Click "Add Extension".

-After the extension is installed, you will see its icon appear on the right-hand side of the Chrome address bar.

 ## Installing extension via the "Load unpacked"
 The MS Teams Live Captions Saver Extension can also be installed via the "Load unpacked" option in Chrome/Edge/Brave browsers.
 Here's how: